June - An Idea for Every Day - Week 1

 |Photo from Pixabay via Pexels|

 Up is one of our favorite Pixar movies.
-Well, at least the first few moments of it that showcase the love between Carl and Ellie; it elicits an emotional response every time.
-A reflection of love, what it means, how we cling to it, the ache of losing it and the hope of finding it elsewhere.
+Well, at least the first few moments of it which showcases the love between Carl and Ellie.
+It's a reflection of love, what it means, how we cling to it, what we gain from it, the ache of losing it, and the hope of finding it again somewhere else.
 Forever now, hot air balloons embody all the emotions of Up to me.
 So, if nothing else, watch the movie Up today.
 Or, start there, then dig into one (or all) of these STEAM-powered activities.

-Your Preschool through First Grade learners experiment with effects of air temperature in this Turtle Diary activity.
-All you'll need is an empty bottle, balloon and hot water.
+Your Preschool through First Grade learners experiment with effects of air temperature in this Mom Brite activity.
+All you'll need is an empty bottle, balloon, two containers, water, and ice cubes.
 All they'll need is a can-do attitude and a curious mind.
 You may also wish to check out TinkerLab's "Flying Tea Bag Hot Air Balloon" experiment.
 Which also demonstrates the effect of air temperature.

 Throw down a STEAM challenge with your Fourth through Sixth Grade learners to engineer a hot air balloon that carries cargo with this activity guide from the Utah Education Network.
 After studying hot air balloon designs (with an emphasis on what makes them work), learners design a balloon (supported by their research) that they believe will fly.
 Learners compare individual designs and collaborate to develop a group design.
 Next, the group calculates a budget for their design (based on an included, priced supply list) to be used as a tie-breaker for successful balloon designs.
 Upon design approval, learners receive supplies based on their order forms and begin building.
 With balloons finished, learners test their designs, then complete an included project conclusion sheet.